-Applications are now closed and will reopen in February.
-If you have further questions, please contact us through any of the methods listed on the 'Enquiries' tab
+Applications are now closed and will reopen in October, but you can express interest to take part in this next recruitment session through the 'Express interest' button at the bottom of this page.
+If you have further questions, please contact us through any of the methods listed on our enquiries contact page.

 Volunteering with Nightline is a challenging but rewarding experience.
 We look for volunteers who are able to listen the concerns of callers, show empathy, and provide emotional support.

 We are not an advice service, but we do provide a safe space for students to talk about whatever might be on their mind.
 We don’t judge, and we understand that the experiences of every caller are unique.